mihonapp/mihon/.github/ISSUE_TEMPLATE/bug_report.md

 I acknowledge that:

+- I have updated:
-- I have updated to the latest version of the app (stable is v0.10.10)
+  - To the latest version of the app (stable is v0.10.10)
+  - All extensions
-- I have updated all extensions
+- I have tried the troubleshooting guide: https://tachiyomi.org/help/guides/troubleshooting-problems/
 - If this is an issue with an extension, that I should be opening an issue in https://github.com/tachiyomiorg/tachiyomi-extensions
+- I have searched the existing issues and this is new ticket **NOT** a duplicate or related to another open issue
+- I will fill out the title and the information in this template

+Note that the issue will be automatically closed if you do not fill out the title or requested information.

 **DELETE THIS SECTION IF YOU HAVE READ AND ACKNOWLEDGED IT**